Bowman Essentials, Conquering the Pointy End

 - What it takes to be a good bowman, the skills you need to do the job properly.

-- How the role changes to suit the boat type or sailing conditions
+- How the role changes to suit the boat type or the sailing conditions

-- Learning how to predict and how to stay ahead
+- Learning how to predict what happens next and how to stay ahead of the game

-- What does it take to work competently the bow?
+- What it takes to work competently and safely on the bow?

 - What gear you should have, what works and why?

 - Personal fitness – an under-rated requirement.

-- On race day, we look at the pre-race preparation, the start, stages throughout the race and thinking and strategies
+- We will look at a typical race day, how we manage the start, the various stages of the race, and the thinking and strategies of the bowman.

-- The art of gybing a spinnaker and dropping and peeling a spinnaker
+- The art of gybing a spinnaker properly

 - Headsail changes, when to change, why you change, the choice between inline and tack changes.

-- Furling sails - types of furling sails, tips and tricks
+- Furling sails - types of furling sails, tips and tricks for more efficient furling

-- Review of various boats in the marina and their setup and systems.
+- Review various boats in the marina, their setups, and systems, what works and why?

 After each session, we would encourage participants to join a boat so they can put these learnings into practice.